 In April 1954, three charter members of the Mattituck Lions club were in Florida to visit a friend.
 At his invitation the four men went to the Plant City Strawberry Festival and the idea for the Mattituck Lions Club Strawberry Festival was born.

-On June 16, 1955, only a little more than three year's after the club's founding, the Mattituck Lions Club celebrated its first Strawberry Festival and this year will be the Club’s 60th.
+On June 16, 1955, only a little more than three years after the club's founding, the Mattituck Lions Club celebrated its first Strawberry Festival and this year will be the Club’s 63rd

 The club archives tell the story of the first festival held on the third Saturday of June, Father's Day weekend.
 For a total of six hours Ed Buchak, the first Strawberry Festival Chairman and fellow club members entertained about 1,000 guests.
 Lions and their friends and families served food and beverages, which of course included local fresh strawberries and Strawberry Shortcake.
 Thanks to the generosity of the community, the 1st Strawberry Festival recorded a net profit of $787.00